signl4/signl4-integration-zabbix/README.md

 Please note that this user represents your SIGNL4 team, so it is more a team than a single user in this case.

 5. Configure Two-Way Integration
 In addition it is possible to acknowledge, annotate and close alerts from SIGNL4.
 To forward this information back to Zabbix, you need to configure the Zabbix connector in your SIGNL4 portal under Apps.
-Here you need to configure the Zabbix username and password as well as the public Zabbix URL rechable from the Internet.
+Here you need to configure the Zabbix username and password as well as the public Zabbix URL reachable from the Internet.

 6. Create an Action
 Under Configuration -> Actions you can create an Action that will send the notification to the SIGNL4 user.